 Your average British school's attitude towards drugs will be—and, for the most part, has to be—the same as your parents': don't do them, you'll die of benefits cheating.
 You will be cheating the benefits system for so long that the abject distress of it all will make your once healthy, rosy skin wither away until you're reduced to just a dole form and a pen attached to its holder with a metal chain.

 But adults tell children lies all the time to protect them from themselves.
-I was once told by someone who worked for TFL that a man got his coat caught in the tube doors and the tube dragged him into a wall and he died.
+I was once told by someone who worked for Transport for London that a man got his coat caught in the tube doors and the tube dragged him into a wall and he died.
 This didn't happen, and also just couldn't have happened, for more reasons than I care to state here.
-But the bottom line is: adults don't respect your intelligence, kids.
+But the bottom line is: Adults don't respect your intelligence, kids.

 DOING ONE TAB OF ACID WON'T MAKE YOU PEEL YOUR OWN SKIN OFF

 It may be a drug forum cliché, but don't do acid unless you're absolutely 100 percent sure you want to do it and that your brain is capable of handling it.
 If you're not down for it, don't do it.
 If you are, fine.
 If someone spikes your drink with it, punch them as hard as you can in the face and go and find somewhere quiet to sit with a big bottle of cold water.

 Broadly speaking, one dose won't do all that much.
 It won't make you scalp yourself with a steak knife or hurl yourself out of a window in the belief you can fly.
 It will make colors more colorful and you'll laugh quite a lot.
 That said, always be aware and careful of dosage.
 If you're going to take more, wait the other one out and don't rush into taking loads in one go, because that's when you run the risk of losing yourself in the throes of the trip and try to climb into a needle collection bin because you think it's a bouncy castle.